isomerpages/sp-educonference/pages/ISATE 2024 Paper Presentation Session 2.md

 <p>Nanyang Polytechnic, School of Design &amp; Media, Singapore</p>
 <p><a href="mailto:kenneth_tan@nyp.edu.sg" rel="noopener noreferrer nofollow" target="_blank">kenneth_tan@nyp.edu.sg</a>
 </p>
-<p>Abstract</p>
 <p>This exploratory case study examines the experiences of three educators
-at Nanyang</p>
-<p>Polytechnic (NYP) from different disciplines who implemented Storification
-as a pedagogical tool in</p>
-<p>their course design and delivery.
-Using semi-structured interviews and
+at Nanyang Polytechnic (NYP) from different disciplines who implemented Storification as a pedagogical tool in their course design and delivery.
-Interpretative</p>
-<p>Phenomenological Analysis, the study investigates educators' perceptions,
-implementation methods, and the</p>
-<p>impact on learner engagement.
-The findings reveal increased learner engagement,
+Using semi-structured interviews and Interpretative Phenomenological Analysis, the study investigates educators' perceptions, implementation methods, and the impact on learner engagement.
+The findings reveal increased learner engagement, improved understanding of complex topics, and enhanced creativity.
-improved</p>
-<p>understanding of complex topics, and enhanced creativity.
-However, challenges
-such as time</p>
-<p>constraints, adapting to different learning styles, and aligning with
-assessment criteria were encountered.
-The</p>
-<p>study proposes several recommendations, including developing clear frameworks,
-balancing creativity</p>
-<p>and academic rigor, collaborating with IT staff, engaging in professional
-development, and conducting</p>
-<p>further research.
-The results suggest that Storification has the potential
-to transform traditional</p>
-<p>teaching methods and create a more inclusive and effective learning environment.</p>
+However, challenges such as time constraints, adapting to different learning styles, and aligning with assessment criteria were encountered.
+The study proposes several recommendations, including developing clear frameworks, balancing creativity and academic rigor, collaborating with IT staff, engaging in professional development, and conducting further research.
+The results suggest that Storification has the potential to transform traditional teaching methods and create a more inclusive and effective learning environment.</p>
 <p></p>
 </div>
 </details>